 - 2 teaspoons salt

 Soak the noodles:

-- In a large bowl of warm water, soak the noodles until soft for about 20-30 mins.
+- In a large bowl of tap water, soak the noodles until soft, about 40 mins.

-- Drain, cut into manageable pieces about 5-6 inches long with kitchen scissors, and set aside.
+- Drain, cut into manageable lengths about 8 inches long with kitchen scissors, and set aside.

 Prep the veggies:

 - Brush the dirt off of the mushrooms with a clean cloth.
 Stem the shiitake mushrooms and then cut both mushrooms into thick 1/2 inch slices.
 Set aside.